Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ## Continue

 Continue is a React component that you can use in Step to programmatically continue the tour to other step based on user interaction with Calypso.
-There are currently two ways to declare the condition to continue the tour.

-- Binding an `onClick` listener to a DOM node marked as `[data-tip-target]`
-- Redux selector function that evaluates to true in order to advance the tour

 ### Props